 On behalf of the Federal Office for the Environment, more than one hundred biologists work in the field gathering biodiversity data.
 Their field work is coordinated by a specialized company commissioned by the FOEN.

-BDM is run by the Federal Office for the Environment’s Species and Habitats section, with project management being handled by Glenn Litsios.
+BDM is run by the Federal Office for the Environment’s biodiversity and landscape division, with project management being handled by Jérôme Frei and Jean-Michel Gardaz.

 After a public invitation to tender in 2020, the five-year contract for project coordination and data collection was awarded to Hintermann & Weber AG in Reinach, Switzerland.

 Over 60 subcontracts governing individual tasks were concluded with specialized companies or individuals:

 Topos Ecological Counseling has been commissioned to survey vascular plants as well as gather moss and mollusk samples.
 Approximately a dozen of its employees are involved in BDM field work.

 Directly coordinated by Hintermann & Weber AG, roughly 40 experts from all over Switzerland conduct BDM butterfly surveys.

 Aquatic insects are surveyed by roughly 20 fieldworkers, with various experts in charge of identification.
 Their activities are organized by Aquabug, a specialized company based in Neuchâtel.